hsec-1/cybersecurity-portfolio/Incident Response/vlan-iot-segmentation-apr26.md

 * Uninstalled all SmartTube versions; did not restore any app backups
 * Reviewed Google and YouTube account activity and permissions for unauthorised access
 * Revoked all active sessions as a precaution
-* Full credential rotation for associated and all critical accounts
+* Full credential rotation for associated accounts plus all critical accounts
 * Adopted a password manager for unique, strong credentials across all accounts
 * Updated router firmware to latest version

 **Residual risk:** Duration of infection was unknown, meaning the full scope of data access during the infection period could not be determined.
-The malware's capability to receive remote instructions meant potential exposure was not limited to the data collection observed in static analysis.
-Long-term network controls and mitigation strategies were warranted.
+If the malware had the capability to receive remote instructions means potential exposure may not limited to the data collection.
+Long-term network controls and mitigation strategies were prudent.

 ---

 ## Network Security Review

 **NAT table analysis** — Reviewed all active connections via the router's NAT table.
 Identified and verified each established connection against known devices and services.
-No suspicious external connections found post-remediation.
+No suspicious external connections found.

 **Router log audit** — Reviewed system logs for unexpected admin login attempts.
 All login events were attributed to legitimate household devices and explained by router admin activity during the review.